Chart Color Schemes

 Chelsea Heights' health metrics are close to national benchmarks.
 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population, which is around 2,831 people, compared to 58.2% in Greater Melbourne.
-The most common medical conditions are asthma and arthritis, affecting 8.6% and 7.8% of residents respectively.
-Approximately 68.8% of residents report being completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
-The area has 19.9% of residents aged 65 and over, which is around 1,084 people.
-This aligns broadly with the general population's health profile.
+The rate of private health cover is approximately 52% of the total population, which consists of about 2,831 people, compared to 58.2% in Greater Melbourne.
+Asthma and arthritis are the most common medical conditions in the area, affecting 8.6% and 7.8% of residents respectively.
+About 68.8% of residents report being completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
+Around 19.9% of residents are aged 65 and over, which amounts to about 1,084 people.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health